Be Not Angry...

 David Pierpoint, Archdeacon of Dublin, seemed to be on the verge of breaking down.
 "The perpetrators of this vandalism...sacrilege...desecration, they have turned over some of the bodies.
 The body of a nun who is there for about 300 years, she has been pretty much trashed.
 Her head has been turned around the wrong way, but the worst thing is the Crusader who's mummified body is down below...it's 800 years there and his body has been pretty smashed up and his head has been severed from his neck.
 So the head is disappeared."

 Deacon knew the man well and he was no dandy.
 David had served with distinction in the Irish Army during the Troubles against the IRA.
 Deacon himself had seen the man face down several loaded guns and had never seen it touch the man's sky-blue eyes.
 And now there were tears?
 Something didn't seem right.
 The man had seen something.
 Something that had shaken him to the core.
 Something that made no sense in the cold, hard light of reality.
-The boulder of a man dropped a ham-sized hand upon his old friend's shoulder.
+The mountain of a man dropped a boulder of a hand upon his old friend's shoulder.

 "I'll see what I can do, David..." he rumbled.